 If an employer offers CPR training, it demonstrates to employees that they are valued, and the employer understands the importance of being prepared.
 Employees may be eager to learn the skill since they know it can be used at any time outside of work in public and at home.
 Employees will become more confident in emergency situations, and this type of training may even spill over into other types of emergency situations.
 If a work accident does happen, despite training, a knowledgeable lawyer can assist the employee with a workers’ compensation claim.

-Chester County Workers’ Compensation Lawyers at Wusinich & Sweeney, LLC Advocate for Workplace Safety Training
+Chester County Workers’ Compensation Lawyers at Wusinich, Sweeney & Ryan, LLC Advocate for Workplace Safety Training

 CPR training at work can help reduce work injuries, but it does not completely prevent accidents.
-If you have a work-related injury, a Chester County workers’ compensation lawyer at Wusinich & Sweeney, LLC can help you.
+If you have a work-related injury, a Chester County workers’ compensation lawyer at Wusinich, Sweeney & Ryan, LLC can help you.
 Contact us online or call us at 610-594-1600 for a free consultation.
 Located in Exton, Pennsylvania, we serve clients throughout Downingtown, West Chester, Coatesville, Phoenixville, Malvern, Lyndell, Wagontown, Uwchlan Township, Parkesburg, Chester Springs, Lancaster County, Reading, and Morgantown.